Sweet Potato Casserole

 This easy Sweet Potato Casserole is topped with marshmallows and a brown sugar streusel topping.
 It’s so easy to make, and kids always love it!
+It’s a Ruth’s Chris Copycat gone wild, so if you love their famous Sweet Potatoes then jump in, and let’s get cooking!

-Sweet Potato Casserole with Marshmallows
+Sweet Potato Souffle with Marshmallows

-Can all of us Moms have a moment of silence for a toddler who loved something that would become dinner?
+Can all of us moms have a moment of silence for a toddler who loved something that would become dinner?
 Not just ate it, but loved it!
 Alright, that could have something to do with the amount of sugar and marshmallows in this dish, but I won’t tell if you won’t.

 I used to hate “yams” at Thanksgiving because they were an awful orange, dripping with some weird syrup (gag!), and they tasted like grossness with burned, flat, hard marshmallows on top.